Tomev/qcflow/docs/source/deep-learning/tensorflow/index.rst

     quickstart/quickstart_tensorflow.ipynb

-`Developer Guide of Tensorflow with MLflow <guide/index.html>`_
+`Developer Guide of Tensorflow with QCFlow <guide/index.html>`_
 ----------------------------------------------------------------

-To learn more about the nuances of the `tensorflow` flavor in MLflow, please read the developer guide.
+To learn more about the nuances of the `tensorflow` flavor in QCFlow, please read the developer guide.
 It will walk you through the following topics:

 .. raw:: html

     <a href="guide/index.html" class="download-btn">View the Developer Guide</a>

-- **Autologging Tensorflow Experiments with MLflow**: How to left MLflow autolog Tensorflow experiments, and what metrics are logged.
+- **Autologging Tensorflow Experiments with QCFlow**: How to left QCFlow autolog Tensorflow experiments, and what metrics are logged.
-- **Control MLflow Logging with Keras Callback**: For people who don't like autologging, we offer an option to log experiments to MLflow using a custom Keras callback.
+- **Control QCFlow Logging with Keras Callback**: For people who don't like autologging, we offer an option to log experiments to QCFlow using a custom Keras callback.
-- **Log Your Tensorflow Models with MLflow**: How to log your Tensorflow models with MLflow and how to load them back for inference.
+- **Log Your Tensorflow Models with QCFlow**: How to log your Tensorflow models with QCFlow and how to load them back for inference.